 Human beings are truly amazing.
 Our bodies are a marvel of miraculous evolution, built from around 3 billion genetic building blocks (base pairs), which make you who you are.
 The building blocks of genetic code consist of DNA, the carrier of genetic information.
+How can I check my DNA and understand my unique body?
+A DNA test is what you should be looking for.

 At a glance, most of our building blocks are clearly the same as our fellow humans.
 Of the 3 million base pairs that make up your genetic code, around 99.9% are identical to other human beings.
 This is because all mammals are descended from a distant ancestral species.